openswarm-eu/draft-ietf-lake-edhoc-psk/draft-ietf-lake-edhoc-psk.md

 ## Attacks

 EDHOC-PSK authentication method offers privacy and resistance to passive attacks but might be vulnerable to certain active attacks due to delayed authentication.

+# Independence of Session Keys

+NIST mandates that that an ephemeral private key shall be used in exactly one key-establishment transaction (see Section 5.6.3.3 of {{SP-800-56A}}).
+This requirement is essential for preserving session key independence and ensuring forward secrecy.
+The EDHOC protocol complies with this NIST requirement.

+In other protocols, the reuse of ephemeral keys, particularly when combined with implementation flaws such as the absence of public key validation, has resulted in critical security vulnerabilities.
+Such weaknesses have allowed attackers to recover the so called “ephemeral” private key from a compromised session, thereby enabling them to breach the security of subsequent sessions between legitimate parties.
+Assuming breach and minimizing the impact of compromise are fundamental zero-trust principles.

 # Privacy Considerations